AAdvantage

 1.7¢

-per mile (baseline)
+per miles (baseline)

 AAdvantage is a destination program: Inbound transfers: - Bilt Rewards: 1:1 - Marriott Bonvoy: 3:1 (60K → 25K with bonus) - Various hotel programs at poor ratios Outbound: - AAdvantage miles do not transfer out Strategy tips: - Bilt at 1:1 is the best way to supplement AAdvantage miles - Earning through flights and Citi co-brand cards is the primary method - Web specials can cut standard pricing by 30-50% on AA metal - Book oneworld partner awards through AA for fixed pricing on partners - British Airways Avios can book AA flights at different rates — compare both